MEGA65/open-roms/bin/README.md

 <br />

-The generic_crt ROM set is a special version of generic set, with some code moved to external ROM on the cartridge - thus, more features could be enabled.
+The \*\_crt ROM set is a special version, with some code moved to external ROM on the cartridge - thus, more features could be enabled.
 It needs all the 3 files (BASIC, Kernal, cartridge) to be operable.

 <br />